tswow/tswow-wiki/docs/learn-typescript/index.md

 # Learn TypeScript

 This section contains a practical introduction to the TypeScript programming language aimed at new developers who wants to learn it to use with TSWoW specifically.

-There are other TypeScript resources out there, but they usually assume usage with frameworks like ReactJS that aren't relevant at all for TSWoW.

-I've tried to write these to work as someone's first introduction to computer programming in general, but I'm not a teacher and you might want to seek out additional resources if you feel stuck.
+It might work as someone's first introduction to computer language, but if you feel stuck you may need to seek out some other resources.

+These tutorials shouldn't be necessary to learn how to write `datascripts`, as those rarely need to consist of real code and function just as well as glorified configuration files, but for `livescripts` it is necessary to understand how the computer executes things.

 If you already have a good grasp on computer programming for another language, you can probably skip these tutorials and head directly for [getting-started](./getting-started).